reduxjs/redux/README.md

  * It describes how an action transforms the state into the next state.
  *
  * The shape of the state is up to you: it can be a primitive, an array, an object,
  * or even an Immutable.js data structure.
-The only important part is you should
+The only important part is that you should
- * return a new object if the state changes, instead of mutating the parameter.
+ * not mutate the state object, but return a new object if the state changes.
  *
  * In this example, we use a `switch` statement and strings, but you can use a helper that
- * follows a different convention (such as function maps) that makes sense for your project.
+ * follows a different convention (such as function maps) if it makes sense for your project.
  */
 function counter(state = 0, action) {
   switch (action.type) {